AnjaliBart/AnjaliBart/README.md

 ## AboutMe

 I am a Software Engineer.
-I am exploring Data Analytics and Data Science.
+Currently exploring the oppotunities in Data Analytics and Data Science.

 ## Skills